AdobeDocs/experience-manager-64.en/help/forms/using/creating-configure-watched-folder.md

 discoiquuid: 0ce7b338-6686-49b3-b58b-e7ab6b670708
 ---

-# Create or Configure a watched folder{#create-or-configure-a-watched-folder}
+# Create or Configure a watched folder {#create-or-configure-a-watched-folder}

 An administrator can configure a network folder, known as a *watched folder*, so that when a user places a file (such as a PDF file) in the watched folder, a pre-configured operation is started and manipulates the file.
 After the specified operation is performed, the operation saves the modified file in a specified output folder.
 For detailed information about administering a watched folder, see [Administration Help](/help/forms/using/admin-help/configuring-watched-folder-endpoints.md).